flapjack/omnibus-flapjack/README.md

 ## Running within a Docker container

 You'll need a docker server to talk to.
 An easy way to do this is [using boot2docker](Docker.md).
 A complicated way is to use an EC2 instance, but that's what we use for the official packages.
-There's a [packer-ebs.json] for building AMI's we use.
+There's a [packer config](packer-ebs.json) for building AMI's we use.

 ### AWS CLI Configuration